 INFORMATION LINE 1300 85 85 84

-A distraught mother published photos of her daughter on life saving equipment after she had overdosed on alcohol.
-Apparently the fourteen year old girl had consumed a large amount of vodka and registered a blood alcohol concentration (BAC) of nearly 0.3%.
-The girl was close to death and her mother hoped the dramatic photos would serve as a waning for young people who should stay away from alcohol and avoid drinking.
+A distraught mother published photos of her daughter on life-saving equipment after she had overdosed on alcohol.
+Apparently, the fourteen-year-old girl had consumed a large amount of vodka and registered a blood alcohol concentration (BAC) of nearly 0.3%.
+The girl was close to death and her mother hoped the dramatic photos would serve as a warning for young people who should stay away from alcohol and avoid drinking.
 This family’s situation is extremely sad, and we offer our sympathy.

 It is often claimed that sending recovered drug dependent people into schools to talk to primary school children about ‘ice’ was a solution to the drug problem’.
 The idea –not a new one- was based on the belief that the stories of addiction and degradation would deter the children from future drug use.
 However international research has found that ex-drug users are not appropriate ‘educators’ and Australia’s drug education guidelines recommend the student’s usual teacher is best placed to provide effective drug education.